 The "cross town route" will augment the hub & spoke pattern of existing DART light rail routes.
-In Richardson, the Cotton Belt will provide opportunities for stations at the existing CityLine/Bush station, as well as at a proposed UT Dallas station.
+In Richardson, the Cotton Belt will stop at a new platform at the existing CityLine/Bush station, as well as at a new UT Dallas station.
+A new bridge will also be built over US 75 in Richardson

 Richardson has always played a significant role in fostering regional mobility.
 The Cotton Belt corridor expands Richardson’s access to the regional multi-modal transportation network.
 Multi-modal regional access has long been valued as an essential component of Richardson’s success and continuing sustainability—a combination of road, rail, and trail.
 Richardson has invested significant time and resources to assure Transactional Infrastructure is in place to leverage investment and improve quality of life.